Self-cleaning surfaces: Scanning electron microscopy (SEM)

 SEM is used to examine morphology of fabricated surfaces, enabling the comparison of natural surfaces with synthetic surfaces.
 The size of nanotopography can be measured.
 To prepare samples for SEM, surfaces are often sputter coated using platinum, gold/palladium, or silver, which reduces sample damage and charging and improves edge resolution.

 Contact angle

 As described above, contact angle is used to characterize surface wettability.
 A droplet of solvent, typically water for hydrophobic surfaces, is placed perpendicular to the surface.
 The droplet is imaged and the angle between the solid/liquid and liquid/vapor interfaces is measured.
-Samples are considered to be superhydrophobic when the contact angle is greater than 150 degrees.
-Refer to section on Wenzel and Cassie-Baxter models for information on the different behaviors of droplets on topographical surfaces.
+Samples are considered to be superhydrophobic when the contact angle is greater than 150°.
+Refer to section on Wenzel and Cassie–Baxter models for information on the different behaviors of droplets on topographical surfaces.
 For drops to roll effectively on a superhydrophobic surface, Contact angle hysteresis is an important consideration.
 Low levels of contact angle hysteresis will enhance the self-cleaning effect of a superhydrophobic surface.